The below is a summary version of Brave’s privacy policy. A full version is available on request to Brave’s head office on 0448 088 380 or

 • Ensuring any third party program or service Brave uses to store, review, transmit or disseminate data is appropriately secure and meets all of the obligations and guidelines under the Privacy Act 1988, and the Australian Privacy Principles,

-• Using secure response forms when requesting personal and payment card details on the Brave website.
+• Using third party secure response forms when requesting personal and payment card details on the Brave website.

 • Taking reasonable steps to preserve the security of cookie and personal information in accordance with this Privacy Policy, including using secure encryption where possible.